 At the time of Nerva’s death Trajan was on military campaign along the Rhine.
 A full year passed before he came back to Rome.

 Emperor Trajan (98-117AD) was just the right emperor for the times.
-He expanded the empire further, he conquered the lands south-east of the Black sea and also succeeded in quelling the rebellious Dacians to whom Domitian had been paying a shameful ransom.
+He expanded the empire further, conquered the lands south-east of the Black sea, and also succeeded in quelling the rebellious Dacians to whom Domitian had been paying a shameful ransom.